In Nebraska, students looking to earn their GED diplomas can take the exam online or at an official Nebraska GED test center.

 Introducing an online GED test

 The GED exam is now offered in an online version as well, with an online proctor.
 Qualifying students need to score “green” on the GED Ready® practice test.
-More information is found here: online GED test now available.
+More information is found here: The online GED test.

 What’s on the GED test?